Had to cut short field trip after villagers asked us to leave: Jamia students

 The students said they started shivering as more people gathered around them and to avoid a confrontation, they started walking away.
 They claimed some villagers came to the ashram the next day and inquired about them.

 "Soon after, police told us to return to Delhi," the third student claimed, adding the group came back to Delhi on Thursday morning.
-Prof Rashmi, who accompanied the students on the camp, confirmed the incident but denied any comment on it.
+Dr Rashmi Jain, who accompanied the students to the camp, clarified on Saturday that she has not confirmed the incident as reported earlier by PTI.
+Jain is an assistant professor in the Social Work Department of the university.

-SSP Kumar, however, said the students never told police about any such incident and the administration wanted them to leave only after completing their camp.
+SSP Kumar added that the students never told police about any such incident and the administration wanted them to leave only after completing their camp.
 "The situation is peaceful in Panipat," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)